 Make sure they know where the cafeteria is and ask them again if their feet still feel good or if they have any other questions.

 Tell them they need to be in control so they can stop or turn around anyone below them on the hill.
 Ask them if they like skiing, and thank them for coming, and invite them back.
-If done well, it should be a fun and positive experience for the instructors and the group.
+You can give them your business card.
+If done well, it should be a fun and positive experience for the instructors and the group that creates some new skiers.